 The storage could be the default ZODB objectual database, or using a PostgreSQL backend, in order to reuse a docker-compose architecture done in an existing EEA-managed website.

-The maps services will be hosted on ArcGIS and shown on the site through iframes.
+The maps services and map viewers will be created using the ArcGIS platform, according to the EEA standards, and shown on the site through iframes.
 EEA’s IDM3 is supporting the creation and hosting of the maps.

 Dynamic graphs will be done using DAVIZ or Tableau, both frameworks already used in the EEA to build interactive visualizations.